rememberSoftwares/yacana/docs/README.md

 #### Providing tool call examples

 If you followed this tutorial from the start you saw that multi-shot prompting yields good results.
 The Tool class allows this too, using the `usage_examples=[]` optional parameter.
 You can provide a Python dictionary where each key corresponds to a function's parameter and the value, a valid value.
 It's inside an array so you can provide multiple examples if needed.
 In general one or two is enough.
-These dictionaries will be presented by Yacana to the LLM as examples on how to call the tool correctly.
+These dictionaries will be presented by Yacana to the LLM as examples of how to call the tool correctly.

 Let's look at an example with this new tool instance:
 ```